nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 #### Pipelines

 The pipelines group will focus on any pipeline-related work.
 This could be a DSL2 conversion of a pipeline, a new or improved feature for a pipeline, or an entirely new pipeline (please let us register a new pipeline already before the hackathon, following [our guidelines](https://nf-co.re/docs/contributing/adding_pipelines#before-you-start)).
-These are typically lead by the main pipeline developers,  if they also attending the hackathon.
+These are typically led by the main pipeline developers if they also attend the hackathon.

 #### Modules